Back to Podcast

 Clark Neily:

-The general idea is that individuals make better decisions about their lives than collective groups of people, including governments.
-The Constitution was designed to maximize the sphere of individual decision-making and minimize the government footprint.
-At Cato, we think the country has drifted away from that vision.
+The Constitution was designed to maximize individual decision-making and minimize government overreach.
+At Cato, we believe the country has drifted from that vision.

-So we analyze policies and propose reforms to bring us back toward a framework where individual liberty is preeminent and government power takes a backseat.
+So we analyze policies and propose reforms to bring things back toward a framework where individual liberty is preeminent.

 Henry Harrison: